pllab/scheme2beam/src/README.md

 # How to Run

+If you don't already have Janestreet's Sexplib installed, you may run the
+following:

 ```
-# if you don't already have Janestreet's Sexplib installed
 $ opam install sexplib

 $ eval `opam config env`